tarkheeto/DPS-Man/README.md

 +	**score * 50 + 50** is the speed parameter.
 As the score increases, clouds move faster, making the game progressively harder.

 +	**cloudGroup** is the sprite group to which the cloud sprite is added.
 Storing sprites in groups allows for easier batch processing of sprites, for operations such as drawing, updating, or collision checking

++   **CloudSpawnTimer** variable is decremented so that the period between the timer events is also decremented, making the game play more difficult

 ### **Off-screen Killing:**